monosans/proxy-scraper-checker/README.md

 1. **Install** [Docker Compose](https://docs.docker.com/compose/install/)

-2. **Download** the docker archive from [nightly builds](https://nightly.link/monosans/proxy-scraper-checker/workflows/ci/main?preview)
+2. **Download** the archive from [nightly builds](https://nightly.link/monosans/proxy-scraper-checker/workflows/ci/main?preview)

-   - Look for artifacts named `proxy-scraper-checker-<target>-docker`
+   - Look for artifacts starting with `proxy-scraper-checker-docker-` followed by your CPU architecture
-     - Not sure which one?
-Check the [platform support table](https://doc.rust-lang.org/beta/rustc/platform-support.html)

 3. **Extract** to a folder and configure `config.toml`